REDWEB

 • port: number (default 3000)

-• server: existing http.Server to attach to (optional)
+• server: existing http.Server to attach to without double-listening (optional)

 • routes: array of SocketRoute subclasses (defaults to a single DefaultRoute at "/")